Ignition Interlock Defense Lawyers For Clients In Minneapolis, St. Paul And Throughout Minnesota

 - You refused to take a blood alcohol test.

 - A child age 16 or younger was in the vehicle at the time of your DWI arrest.

 Even if you are not required to install an ignition interlock device, you may voluntarily choose to install one to avoid the standard 90-day driver’s license revocation after a DWI arrest.
 Our DWI defense lawyers can help you determine whether it makes sense to install an ignition interlock device.

 Talk To Ryan Pacyga Criminal Defense Right Now: Call 612-474-5420 24 Hours A Day

 In many cases, our DWI defense attorneys have helped clients avoid the ignition interlock requirement entirely.
 In other cases, we helped shorten the amount of time the interlock device was required.
 We have also accelerated the process of enrolling in the ignition interlock program so that our clients were able to drive as soon as possible.

 Ignition interlock can be a boon or an unreasonable burden, depending on your circumstances.
 Each case is unique.
-To discuss the specifics of your situation with an Arrested MN attorney, please call 612.339.5844 or contact us by email.
+To discuss the specifics of your situation with a Ryan Pacyga Criminal Defense attorney, reach out to us online or call 612-474-5420.